USB dead drop: Prevalence

-As of 2013, there were more than one thousand known USB dead drops (plus six known wifi-based dead drops).
-Countries which have large numbers of USB dead drops include the United States and several in Europe.
-As of 2016, it was estimated that the overall dead drop infrastructure contained more than ten terabytes of storage capacity, with the majority still in the United States and Europe, but also with significant numbers of devices reportedly installed in the Asia/Pacific region, South America, and Africa.
+As of 2013, there were approximately 1000 USB dead drops (plus six known wifi-based dead drops).
+Most known USB dead drops are in the United States and Europe.
+As of 2016, overall dead drop infrastructure was estimated as being more than 10 terabytes of storage capacity, with the majority still located in the United States and Europe, but with growing numbers installed in the Asia-Pacific region, South America, and Africa.